Qumulo/docs/integration-guide/varonis/deploying-qumulo-broker.md

 ## Step 3: Configure Qumulo Audit Logging by Using the qq CLI
 This section explains how to configure audit logging on your Qumulo cluster.

-1. To configure audit logging on your Qumulo cluster, run the {% include qq.html command="qq audit_set_syslog_config" %} command with the `--enable` flag, use the `--json` flag to request logging in JSON format, and specify the IP address or hostname and port number for your Qumulo Broker machine.
+1. To configure audit logging on your Qumulo cluster, run the {% include qq.html command="audit_set_syslog_config" %} command with the `--enable` flag, use the `--json` flag to request logging in JSON format, and specify the IP address or hostname and port number for your Qumulo Broker machine.
 For example:

    ```bash
    qq audit_set_syslog_config \